dse/old-timey-mono-font/README.md

 available, though they were at larger sizes than ordinary pica or elite typefaces.

-I developed Old Timey Mono because I believe those characteristics also make it a good basis for a coding font (this one) with an antique aesthetic.
+I developed Old Timey Mono because I thought those characteristics would make it a good basis for a coding font with an antique aesthetic.
 You may have seen Reproducing Typewriter used in the [Turbo Pascal 3.0][turbo] product manual.